How our Bliss Filters work

 2

-The Santa Monica Pier got an upgrade a few years back, and it’s never been more fun for families.
+The Santa Monica Pier got an upgrade several years ago, and it’s never been more fun for families.
 Spend some time sitting on the beach and soaking in the sunshine and then head over to the pier for roller coasters, arcade games and other attractions.
 Stick around after dark and watch the world's only solar-powered Ferris wheel, which offers great views from more than 130 feet overhead.
 You'll need a taxi, Uber or rental car to travel to some first-class dinner spots.
 (See Cruiseable's Los Angeles travel guide.)

 Map: Santa Monica is perhaps the most accessible beach from downtown L.A.